Stijn-van-Nieulande/printer-dymo/README.md

 An Electron Node.js module for interacting with Dymo LabelWriter printers using the [DLS SDK](http://developers.dymo.com/).
 This library is built and maintained by [Paul Prins](https://github.com/paulprins/) of [Fresh Vine](https://freshvine.co/) for their [Event Kiosk](https://freshvine.co/Event-Kiosk/).

+The documentation for the SDK is located in the [SDK sample file](http://developers.dymo.com/2016/11/29/sample-samples-samples/) from DYMO.
+You can [download it from here](http://www.labelwriter.com/software/dls/sdk/samples/SDKSamples.zip).

 ## Installation

 You will need the latest [Dymo LabelWriter software](http://download.dymo.com/dymo/Software/Win/DLS8Setup.8.5.1.exe) installed first.
 This provides all of the dependent Dymo libraries.